 We want to see a sign… (Matthew 12:38)

-Keeping a close watch on Him (Jesus), they (religious leaders) sent spies who pretended to be sincere.
+The religious leaders kept a close watch on Jesus.
+They even sent spies who pretended to be sincere.
 They hoped to catch Him in something… (Luke 20:20).

 Related post: Fear is a bully